azadbolour/boardgame/README.md

 - java-client - A client-side library for accessing the API in Java clients.

-- benchmark - A game server benchmark (in Java) simulating concurrent game sessions.
+- benchmark - A benchmark (in Java) simulating concurrent game sessions.

 ## Getting Started in Development

-The steps needed to set up the development and deployment environments for the application are scripted in the Dockerfiles used for deployment in the _docker_ directories of haskell-server and scala-server.
+The steps needed to set up the development and deployment environments for the application are scripted in the Dockerfiles used for packaging and deployment of the application in the _docker_ directories of haskell-server and scala-server.

-To get started with development follow the same steps listed in the Dockerfiles on your development machine.
+To get started with development, follow the same steps listed in the Dockerfiles on your development machine.
 You may start by consulting the README.md file in the docker directory, and then reviewing the Dockerfiles there.